arez/arez/README.md

 # Credit

+* [Stock Software](http://www.stocksoftware.com.au/) for providing significant support in building and maintaining Arez.
+The company was willing take a risk and base their next suite of applications on an idea and the bet paid off.

 * The toolkit began life as an attempt to port [Mobx](https://mobx.js.org/) to java.
 Not all of the Mobx primitives made sense in a java world.
 There were also places where it was felt that we could improve on the Mobx model, at least for our environment.
 The idea of a "port" was soon discarded and Arez became a